Angela Dugalić

-Angela Dugalić (Ангела Дугалић; /ˈduːgəˌlɪtʃ/ DOO-gə-LITCH; born 29 December 2001) is a Serbian-American basketball player for the UCLA Bruins.
-She represents the Serbian national team internationally and also holds American citizenship.
+Angela Dugalić (/ˈduːgəˌlɪtʃ/ DOO-gə-LITCH; born 29 December 2001) is a Serbian-American professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA).
+She played college basketball for the Oregon Ducks and UCLA Bruins.
+Dugalić was named the Big Ten Sixth Player of the Year in 2026, when the Bruins won a national championship.
+She represents the Serbian national team internationally.